Tissue shape from cell-scale active tensions: Tension networks with pressure differentials

 Normal force balance along the curved cell interfaces requires a pressure difference, determined by the Young--Laplace law

 Summing Eq.~\eqref{eq:Young_Laplace} around a vertex $ijk$ (the discrete ``curl'') results in a consistency equation for the curvatures at the vertex:

 This equation implies that the curvatures must derive from a potential, namely, pressure.
 For example, curvatures that are all the same sign (a ``spiral'' shape) are not possible.

 Eq.~\eqref{eq:curvature_transform} is the key to the conformal invariance of force balance, since it transforms as:

 The second term vanishes due to tension force balance Eq.~\eqref{eq:tension_balance}.
-We conclude that Eqs.~\eqref{eq:Young_Laplace_vertex} and \eqref{eq:tension_balance} are invariant under conformal maps they preserve force balance at vertices.
+We conclude that Eqs.~\eqref{eq:Young_Laplace_vertex} and \eqref{eq:tension_balance} are invariant under conformal maps, which thus preserve force balance at vertices.

-However, for a general conformal map, the curvature along a mapped interface is not constant (Eq.~\eqref{eq:curvature_transform}): cell interfaces are not circular arcs.
+For a general conformal map, the curvature along a mapped interface is not constant (Eq.~\eqref{eq:curvature_transform}).
 The Young--Laplace law \eqref{eq:Young_Laplace} would therefore require intracellular pressure gradients.
-However, we assume that pressures are constant inside each cell (pressure equilibrates rapidly through cytoplasmic flows).
-As a consequence, cell interfaces must be circular arcs, and continuous conformal maps $f$ are not admissible force-balance preserving modes on the discrete level.
+Since pressure equilibrates rapidly through cytoplasmic flows, we demand that pressures be constant inside each cell.
+As a consequence, cell interfaces must be circular arcs, and arbitrary continuous conformal maps $f$ are not admissible force-balance preserving modes on the discrete level.